The Daily Snapshot: Summary of the Day using Raw Data in Google Sheets

 🧩 1.
 How It All Connects

-Each day’s entry is more than just a record — it’s a product of 52 formulas drawing from the Current Year’s Raw Data Sheets.
+Each day’s entry is more than just a record.
+It’s a product of 52 formulas drawing from the Current Year’s Raw Data Sheets.

 Every dropdown I fill out adds to an expanding database: meals, people, weather, hobbies, even blunders and daily quotes.